 The yellow flowers appear in early spring and ripen into blue berries that look like they are covered in a white powder.

 Birds, bears and other small mammals love the berries, and deer and other herbivores graze on the spiny leaves.

-Many First Nations ate the berries especially when mixed with a sweeter berry like Salal.
-The bark of the stems and roots was shredded to make a bright yellow dye, and the bark and berries were used for medicine for the liver and eyes.
-Some groups thought that the berries were a very strong antidote for shellfish poisoning.
+The berries are eaten alone or mixed with a sweeter berry like Salal.
+The bark of the stems and roots can be shredded to make a bright yellow dye, and the bark and berries are used for medicine for the liver and eyes.

 The berries are used to make jelly and some folks make wine from them too.